Skip and container guidelines

 If you don't follow these rules, or if you create a hazard, we may remove the offending skip, bin or container at the owner's expense.

-If you place your skip or container on private property, as long as it does not infringe on neighbouring property/Council assets, you don't need a permit.
+If you place your skip or container on private property, as long as it doesn't infringe on neighbouring property/Council assets, you don't need a permit.

 Make an application